 These are some of the best downtowns in New Jersey for family fun

-George Washington knew there was something special about Morristown when he decided to make it his headquarters during the American Revolution and over 300 years later, this Morris County gem continues to impress.
-Before you head to “The Green” (a parkland area in the middle of town steeped in Revolutionary History), step back in time to learn about George Washington and the Continental Army at Washington’s Headquarters at the Ford Mansion and Museum.
-Hamilton fans will want to make a stop at the nearby Schuyler-Hamilton House on Olyphant Place where Alexander Hamilton and Betsy Schuyler, his wife, courted.
+George Washington knew there was something special about Morristown when he decided to make it his headquarters during the American Revolution.
+Now, over 300 years later, this Morris County gem continues to impress.
+Before you head to “The Green” (a parkland area smack in the center of town steeped in Revolutionary History), step back in time to learn about George Washington and the Continental Army at Washington’s Headquarters at the Ford Mansion and Museum.
+Hamilton fans will want to make a stop at the nearby Schuyler-Hamilton House on Olyphant Place where Alexander Hamilton and Elizabeth Schuyler, his wife, courted.
 After you circle the Green, park in downtown Morristown.
 Test your arcade skills at the Game Vault, where kids and adults play vintage video games in a former bank.
-When it’s time for a bite, continue down South Street to grab a coffee and fresh-from-the-oven pastry from Lokl Cafe, or head across the street for all-day pancakes and burgers The Committed Pig.
+When it’s time for a bite, continue down South Street to grab a coffee and fresh-from-the-oven pastry from Lokl Cafe, or head across the street for all-day pancakes and burgers at The Committed Pig.
 A few more notable stops close to downtown are the Frelinghuysen Arboretum and the Morris Museum.

-This university town boasts culture with a unique mix of eateries and boutiques and its eclectic, urban vibe makes it a fun spot for kids and adults.
-Before you head into town, stop at the Montclair Art Museum known for its fantastic contemporary art exhibits and creative family activities.
+This university town boasts culture with a unique mix of eateries and boutiques, and its eclectic, urban vibe makes it a fun spot for kids and adults.
+Before you head into town, stop at the Montclair Art Museum, known for its fantastic contemporary art exhibits and creative family activities.
 There are various things to do in downtown Montclair on Church Street, where kids will like Doin’ Dishes. a ceramics studio to paint plates, cups, and other pottery.
 Down the street is the popular Raymonds, which serves upscale comfort favorites like baked mac and cheese and turkey meatloaf along with fish tacos and honey glazed salmon.
-Continue on to East Side Mags, a go-to spot for vintage comic books and collectibles, and don’t miss Just Kidding Around where littles will be awed by the fantastic toy selection.
-For a treat, try the Thai-inspired ice cream at Absolute Zero Ice Cream or if lattes and homemade doughnuts sound more your style, visit the Montclair Bread Company.
+Continue to East Side Mags, a go-to spot for vintage comic books and collectibles, and don’t miss Just Kidding Around, where littles will be awed by the fantastic toy selection.
+For a treat, try the Thai-inspired ice cream at Absolute Zero Ice Cream, or if lattes and homemade doughnuts sound more your style, visit the Montclair Bread Company.
 And if you’re looking for pretty parks, Montclair doesn’t disappoint.
 Take a walk in Edgemont Memorial Park, breathe in the fragrant flowers at the Presby Memorial Iris Gardens, or stop by the formal gardens at the Van Vleck House & Gardens, featured in our NJMOM Best Gardens and Nature Centers Guide.

 Modern architecture and historic buildings intertwine, offering many things to do in downtown Somerville, one of the best downtowns in NJ and Somerset County.
 Step back in time at Yestercades with arcade video games, let your kiddos run and climb at the KidStreet Playground, or get wet at the Michael Lepp Park.
-When it’s time to refuel, head down Division Street for a stop at 30 Burgers, with 30 different burger choices that aren’t all beef.
+When it’s time to refuel, head down Division Street to stop at 30 Burgers, with 30 different burger choices that aren’t all beef.
 After, stroll along the pedestrian area, and sink your teeth into homemade goodies like cupcakes, cake, and more from the Blue Sheep Bake Shop.
-And if you left Fido at home, stop by the Hungry Hound dog bakery for a treat to bring back.
+And if Fido is waiting for you at home, stop by the Hungry Hound dog bakery for a treat to bring back.
 Beyond the downtown, you can shop through the Farmer’s Market, visit the Bluebird Farm Alpacas, Duke Farms (featured in our NJ Best Gardens and Nature Centers Guide), Raptor Trust, or Johnson Park nearby for more kid-friendly fun.

 What does the birthplace of Frank Sinatra, local art exhibits, and Cake Boss have in common?
 If you said Hoboken, then you know this Hudson County hotspot is a must for a day trip.
 First, stop by the Hoboken Historical Museum and the Fire Department Museum, both hits with local families.
 Get outdoors and explore Pier A Park, Castle Point Lookout and skatepark, Elysian Park, and the famous Hudson River Waterfront Walkway.
 Or visit the Hoboken Cove Community Boathouse to get out on the water and try kayaking, paddleboarding, and outrigger canoeing.
-After, head to Washington Street the heart of downtown Hoboken, where you’ll find Big Fun Toys, and outdoor seating at Elysian Cafe and Grimaldi’s with menu options to satisfy kids and grown-ups.
+After, head to Washington Street, the heart of downtown Hoboken, where you’ll find Big Fun Toys and outdoor seating at Elysian Cafe and Grimaldi’s with menu options to satisfy kids and grown-ups.
 For dessert, the Baking Mama is a family-owned small-batch bake shop in town that’s a must for handcrafted macarons, and don’t miss the popular Carlo’s Bakery made famous through the television show Cake Boss (it’s easy to spot with a line out the front).

 What do you think is one of the best downtowns in NJ?